signalfx/apmworkshop/apm/misc/ecs-ec2-wip/README.md

 Register your ECS EC2 Task:

+This file has values that need to be changed for your configuration i.e. AWS ARNs and Splunk SignalFx realms/token etc:
 `aws ecs register-task-definition --cli-input-json file://splk-agent-task.json`

 Note that the task definition will increment each time you try it- from 1 to 2 etc...